dylancobb/learn_express/README.md

 ### Lesson 10

 - EJS, and templating with layouts and partials were introduced as a way to control the view and modularise the way in which HTML/CSS is served.

+### Lesson 11

+- Learned how to handle errors and serve static content via Express.